Skip to main content

 Why are we still killing each other?

-Do we really hate each other's communities?
+Do we really hate each other?

 Did they cause this?
 Did they deserve this?